2B: Portrayal

-Kira Buckland (left) and Yui Ishikawa (right) voice 2B in English and Japanese, respectively.
+Kira Buckland (left) and Yui Ishikawa voice 2B in English and Japanese, respectively.

-In all spoken appearances, 2B is voiced by Kira Buckland in English and Yui Ishikawa in Japanese.
+In all spoken appearances, 2B is voiced by Yui Ishikawa in Japanese and Kira Buckland in English.
 Ishikawa began her recording work for 2B before the in-game assets and cutscenes were finalized.
 Ishikawa played 2B as having a hidden emotional side under the enforced lack of emotion, with it coming out during her interactions with 9S.
 Ishikawa did not understand the full story during half the recording sessions, trusting in Yoko's direction for her performance.
 While generally playing her as cool and distant, 2B had moments of high emotion where Ishikawa could act out, though she was sometimes told to tone down her performance.
 Buckland found the role of 2B challenging, as she was used to playing more outgoing and emotional characters, while also showing care towards 9S.
 Buckland recorded her lines prior to her going into full-time voice acting.
 She used the Japanese version as a reference for her performance, even if individual lines were tonally different for the English version.

 2B's motion capture was performed by Kaori Kawabuchi, who also performed A2 and voiced some characters in the game.
 Having begun her career in motion acting during the 2010s with the Final Fantasy series, she had first met Yoko working on Drakengard 3 (2013).
 The motion capture was done under Yoko's supervision, with Kawabuchi doing both voice lines and movements for the cutscenes.
 Her performance then acted as a guideline for Ishikawa's lines, with Kawabuchi matching her facial capture to the final recording.
 Kawabuchi recorded cutscene and battle actions separately, with more recording dedicated to animations between sword attacks.